gauthamkrishna-g/Udacity-Deep-Learning/README.md

 # Udacity-Deep-Learning
-Assignments for the Deep Learning course - ud370 by Udacity (Google)
+The Assignments solved for the Deep Learning course - ud370 by Udacity (Google) can be found here.